-[caption id=“attachment_11769” align=“aligncenter” width=“750”] Arrivals and departures boards are located inside the USO at JFK International Airport in New York, so troops and families don’t have to guess about their flights.
-USO photo[/caption]
+Arrivals and departures boards are located inside an airport USO center at JFK International Airport in New York, so troops and families don’t have to guess about their flights.

-If you’ve served long enough, you know this drill: You’re in between flights and need a place to rest.
-Your bleary eyes scan the airport directory and find a USO center.
+If you’ve served long enough, you know this drill: You’re in between flights, and you need a place to rest.
+Your bleary eyes scan the airport directory and find a USO airport lounge.
 You trudge down the terminal, sign in, drop your luggage, and look for a comfy chair where you can doze off.

 For some troops and family members, rest is all they want or need.
-But for those who seek more, there’s often something special most visitors didn’t realize the USO had.
+But for those who seek more, there’s often something special most visitors don’t realize our airport USO centers have.

-- Video games: You’d expect our larger, on-base centers to have video games.
-But many of our airport centers – like two of our newer locations at Nashville International Airport and JFK International Airport in New York - have gaming systems hooked up to flat-screen monitors, too, just waiting for button-mashing troops to drop by.
+You probably expect our larger, on-base centers to have video games.
+But many of our airport lounges - like our newer locations at Nashville International Airport and JFK International Airport in New York - have gaming systems hooked up to flat-screen monitors, too, just waiting for button-mashing troops to drop by.

-2. Free sports tickets: These are rare.
+Okay, free sports tickets are rare.
 But if you’re a local, it never hurts to keep an eye out.
 Just ask Jessica Nash, who once received a pair of free tickets to a St. Louis Rams game after dropping by the USO of Missouri’s Lambert-St. Louis International Airport center.
-Many USO centers have relationships with area pro sports teams and occasionally get free tickets, which they distribute according to their own policies.
+Many USO airport centers have relationships with area pro sports teams and occasionally get free tickets, which they distribute according to their own policies.

-3. Theater-style rooms: Not every airport USO has one, but it’s a treat at those that do.
-The USO of Georgia has a narrow-yet-comfortable theater-style are at Hartsfield-Jackson International Airport and USO of North Carolina’s Raleigh-Durham International Airport center features a plethora of cushy chairs that surround the large-screen televisions, just to name two.
+Not every airport USO has one, but it’s a treat at those that do.
+The USO of Georgia has a narrow-yet-comfortable theater-style area at Hartsfield-Jackson International Airport, and USO of North Carolina’s Raleigh-Durham International Airport center features a plethora of cushy chairs that surround the large-screen televisions, just to name a few.

-4. Sandwiches: You expect coffee and snacks at USO centers.
-Those are USO staples.
-But did you know several USO centers have donation deals with airport food vendors?
-Depending on location (and the arrangement) those vendors may donate sandwiches, salads and more to USO centers for troops who stop by looking for a quick bite to eat.
+You should definitely expect the staples, like coffee and snacks, at our centers.
+But did you know several USO airport lounges have donation deals with airport food vendors?
+Depending on location (and the arrangement), those vendors may donate sandwiches, salads, and more to airport USO centers for troops who stop by looking for a quick bite to eat.

-5. Flight status boards: Worried about missing your plane?
+Worried about missing your plane?
 Relax.
-Some of our centers – including USO Las Vegas at McCarran International Airport - have arrivals and departures boards so troops and families in transit can stay informed.
+Some of our airport lounges - including USO Las Vegas at McCarran International Airport - have arrivals and departures boards, so troops and families in transit can stay informed.